-Beginning in 2015, the Company and its U.S. Bank Subsidiaries are required to publicly disclose their U.S. Basel III Supplementary Leverage Ratios ("SLR"), which will become effective as a capital standard on January 1, 2018.
+The Company and its U.S. Bank Subsidiaries are required to publicly disclose their U.S. Basel III Supplementary Leverage Ratios ("SLR"), which will become effective as a capital standard on January 1, 2018.
 In addition to the SLR, the Company is also subject to a Tier 1 leverage ratio capital standard that is currently in effect.